hexojs/hexo-renderer-pandoc/README.md

 #### Pandoc Filters ####

 we passed the argument `-M standalone=[True|False]` to Pandoc.
-If a Pandoc Filter desires to know whether it is applied on an standalone post, it can check the metavariable `standalone`.
+If a Pandoc Filter desires to know whether it is applied to a standalone post, it can check the metavariable `standalone`.

 As an example, when using Panflute, this metavariable can be accessed by